IKRedHat/Nexus-Release-Readiness-Bot/docs/architecture.md

 ## System Overview

-Nexus is a multi-agent system that uses a ReAct (Reasoning + Acting) architecture to orchestrate specialized agents for release readiness assessments.
+Nexus is a multi-agent system that uses a ReAct (Reasoning + Acting) architecture to orchestrate specialized agents for release readiness assessments and proactive quality management.

 ```mermaid
 flowchart TB